 Variation among replicate samples

-A total of fifteen unique samples had associated replicates, from ten unique sites and seven unique dates. variation among replicate samples was observed in some events, ranging from 0% - 175% (Table 5), with a mean difference of 38.9 ±13.6% (mean ± standard error) for copper and 34.8 ± 14.3% for zinc.
+A total of fifteen unique samples had associated copper and zinc replicate values, from ten unique sites and seven unique dates.
+A relative percent difference of > 20% among replicate samples was observed in eleven out of thirty instances, ranging from 0% - 175% (Table 5), with a mean difference of 38.9 ±13.6% (mean ± standard error) for copper and 34.8 ± 14.3% for zinc.
+The QAPP set a relative percent difference for replicate samples of 20%, indicating that these eleven samples did not meet data quality objectives and the results should be flagged, interpreted conservatively, or not used to calculate long-term summary values.

 Mapping potential sources of copper and zinc